PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Results

 The superior performance of PULASKi with an appropriate statistical distance compared to baselines can be primarily attributed to two factors; 1) effective learning of a low dimensional representation on which uncertainty quantification can be performed efficiently and 2) the chosen distribution based reconstruction losses that better capture inter grader variability (that is, to better learn $p(y|z,x)$).
 A significant challenge in the case studies considered here is class imbalance; for the MS training data only 0.13\% of the full training data set corresponds to lesions and 2.56\% corresponds to vessel in the intracranial vessel segmentation data on average.
 PULASKi is more robust to class imbalance issues than the adopted baselines, as no specific measures were adopted to deal with it while the original formulation of the Probabilistic U-Net failed to even converge during training until the cross-entropy was replaced with the Focal Tversky Loss (FTL) \cite{abraham2019novel}.

 The chosen statistical distances in PULASKi are also numerically better suited to comparing the distribution of segmentations \textit{for a given image} with the model output distribution.
 Empirical cross-entropy style losses used in the baselines poorly capture the variability in the conditional distribution $p(y|x)$, as the log probabilities for all segmentations, regardless of the corresponding image, are lumped together through a sum (see e.g., \ref{eq:probunetloss}).
 Poor performance of the SSN can be attributed to similar issues, given the similarity of the loss function to that of the Probabilistic U-net, although there are likely additional shortcomings of the Deepmedic architecture for the tasks at hand.
 The lower resolution input might ignore smaller structures - a very frequent occurrence in both tasks performed here.
 Thed We attribute improved performance of the PULASKi using the Hausdorff divergence, over the theoretically more accurate de-biased Sinkhorn divergence to potential instabilities introduced when solving for the more complicated optimal transport loss in (\ref{eq:sinkhorn}).
 The use of multiple ``heads'' in the MH VI-Unet appears to not be flexible enough to represent inter-rater variability in the examined case studies, although this could potentially be improved by increasing the number of heads.
 This would also then increase the computational expense.
+The latest baseline employed in this work, CIMD (with $T=1000$), yielded a comparable GED to the MCDO U-Net, whilst exhibiting heterogeneity exceeding that of the ground truth for the 2D MS segmentation task.
+However, the inference time of this model, being significantly greater than that of all other methods, coupled with the issue of "hallucination of lesions" identified through closer qualitative analysis, rendered the model neither particularly useful nor reliable in comparison to the others.
+Owing to the exceedingly high inference time, CIMD (with $T=1000$) was not utilised for 2D vessel segmentation or either of the 3D segmentation tasks.